Ripley's Aquarium of Canada in Toronto, ON

 Located near the base of the CN Tower in the heart of downtown Toronto, Ripley's Aquarium of Canada is the country's largest indoor aquarium.
 Immerse yourself in a world of 20,000 aquatic animals and discover your own underwater adventure.

-Ripley’s Aquarium of Canada features North America’s longest underwater viewing tunnel with more than 5.7 million liters of water and over 100 interactive activities.
+Ripley’s Aquarium of Canada features North America’s longest underwater viewing tunnel, with more than 5.7 million liters of water and over 100 interactive activities.
 Get up close and personal with interactive experiences, including touch tanks and live dive shows, and learn more from an expert during an Aquarist Talk.

 This awe-inspiring attraction houses 11 carefully curated galleries and exhibits showcasing a cross-section of saltwater and freshwater environments from around the world, starting with species from Toronto’s backyard, the Great Lakes basin.